plone/training/extending.rst

     If you want to install an add-on, you are going to install an Egg — a form of Python package.
 Eggs consist of Python files together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.

     There is a huge variety of Plone-compatible packages available.
 Most are listed in the `Python Package Index <https://pypi.python.org/pypi>`_.
-A more browse-able listing is available at the `Plone.org add-on listing <https://plone.org/products/>`_.
+A more browseable listing is available at the `Plone.org add-on listing <https://plone.org/products/>`_.
 The source repository for many public Plone add-ons is `the GitHub Collective <https://github.com/collective>`_.
 You may also create your own packages or maintain custom repositories.

     Eggs are younger than Zope.
 Zope needed something like eggs before there were eggs, and the Zope developers wrote their own system.
 Old, outdated Plone systems contain a lot of code that is not bundled in an egg.
 Older code did not have metadata to register things, instead you needed a special setup method.
 We don't need this method but you might see it in other code.
 It is usually used to register Archetypes code.
 Archetypes is the old content type system.
 We use Dexterity.